smithy-lang/smithy/docs/source/1.0/spec/core/auth-traits.rst

         @httpBasicAuth
         @httpDigestAuth
-        @auth([httpBasicAuth])
+        @httpBearerAuth
-        service AuthenticatedService {
+        service ServiceWithNoAuthTrait {
-            version: "2017-02-11",
+            version: "2020-01-29",
-            operations: [OperationA, OperationB]
+            operations: [
+                OperationA,
+                OperationB
+            ]
         }

+        // This operation does not have the @auth trait and is bound to a service
+        // without the @auth trait.
+The effective set of authentication schemes it
+        // supports are: httpBasicAuth, httpDigestAuth and httpBearerAuth operation OperationA {}

-        // This operation is configured to only support httpDigestAuth.
+        // This operation does have the @auth trait and is bound to a service
-        // It is not expected to support httpBasicAuth.
+        // without the @auth trait.
+The effective set of authentication schemes it
+        // supports are: httpDigestAuth.
         @auth([httpDigestAuth])
-        operation OperationA {}

-        // This operation defines no auth trait, so it is expected to
-        // support the effective authentication schemes of the service:
-        // httpBasicAuth and httpDigestAuth.
         operation OperationB {}

+        @httpBasicAuth
+        @httpDigestAuth
+        @httpBearerAuth
+        @auth([httpBasicAuth, httpDigestAuth])
+        service ServiceWithAuthTrait {
+            version: "2020-01-29",
+            operations: [
+                OperationC,
+                OperationD
+            ]
+        }

+        // This operation does not have the @auth trait and is bound to a service
+        // with the @auth trait.
+The effective set of authentication schemes it
+        // supports are: httpBasicAuth, httpDigestAuth
+        operation OperationC {}

+        // This operation has the @auth trait and is bound to a service
+        // with the @auth trait.
+The effective set of authentication schemes it
+        // supports are: httpBearerAuth
+        @auth([httpBearerAuth])
+        operation OperationD {}

     .. code-tab:: json

         {
             "smithy": "1.0",
             "shapes": {
-                "smithy.example#AuthenticatedService": {
+                "smithy.example#OperationA": {
-                    "type": "service",
+                    "type": "operation"
-                    "version": "2017-02-11",
-                    "operations": [
-                        {
-                            "target": "smithy.example#OperationA"
                 },
-                        {
-                            "target": "smithy.example#OperationB"
-                        }
-                    ],
-                    "traits": {
-                        "smithy.api#httpBasicAuth": {},
-                        "smithy.api#httpDigestAuth": {},
-                        "smithy.api#auth": [
-                            "smithy.api#httpBasicAuth"
-                        ]
-                    }
-                },
-                "smithy.example#OperationA": {
+                "smithy.example#OperationB": {
                     "type": "operation",
                     "traits": {
                         "smithy.api#auth": [